AstroMen/SharedBikeAnalysisSystem/README.md

 4. If you're having trouble with Hive, try deleting `db.lck` and `dbex.lck` in the `metastore_db` directory.

 5. For other issues, please submit them [here](https://github.com/AstroMen/SharedBikeAnalysisSystem/issues).

+## Project Report

+The detailed report for this project is provided in "ANALYSIS OF SHARED BICYCLE OPERATION.pdf".
+It includes a comprehensive overview of the entire project, covering the following sections:

+- Introduction
+- Preprocessing
+- Analytical Framework
+- System Design
+- Evaluation
+- Related Research
+- Conclusion

 ## Additional Information